Main Hoon Na: Reception

-Main Hoon Na received positive reviews from critics for masala genre, songs, acting, and directing.
+Main Hoon Na received positive reviews from critics for masala genre, soundtrack, cast performances, and direction.

 Critical reception

 Taran Adarsh of Bollywood Hungama wrote "Main Hoon Na reinforces your faith in Bollywood commercial cinema.
-The film is a wholesome entertainer that has something for everyone."
-Jamie Russell of BBC wrote "A bonkers 'masala' movie, Main Hoon Na could be the mutant offspring of Grease and The Matrix.
-Part-thriller, part high-school comedy and all Bollywood musical, it's the directorial debut of Farah Khan."
-Siddharth Patankar of NDTV termed the movie as "an out and out entertainer.
+The film is a wholesome entertainer that has something for everyone".
+Jamie Russell of the BBC wrote "A bonkers 'masala' movie, Main Hoon Na could be the mutant offspring of Grease and The Matrix.
+Part-thriller, part high-school comedy and all Bollywood musical, it's the directorial debut of Farah Khan".
+Siddharth Patankar of NDTV termed the film as "an out and out entertainer.
 Masala, romance, family drama, and some good old fashioned dhishoom dhishoom," and was positive of the performances.

 Box office

 Main Hoon Na was the second-highest grossing Indian film of 2004 behind Veer-Zaara (also a Shahrukh Khan-starrer set against India-Pakistan backdrop).
-It made ₹480 million in India and an additional ₹19 million in the overseas market.
+It made ₹480 million in India and an additional ₹19 million overseas.